ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

     application.languages=en
 </pre>

-It makes sense to only have one message file called messages.properties in english.
-Therefore english acts as fallback for all language - country combinations.
+It makes sense to only have one message file called messages.properties in English.
+Therefore English acts as fallback for all language - country combinations.